-Developing a governance planning framework
+Developing a governance planning calendar

 Creating a governance calendar is a very practical and effective way for organisations to develop their own planning framework to help them identify their key governance events and requirements throughout the course of a year.